 Place the salmon on the upper shelf, skin-side down.
 Close the grill lid and allow to cook for 5-8 minutes, or until you begin to get those characteristic grill marks.

-Once you’ve boiled and peel the eggs, cooked the grain, made the dressing, and grilled the salmon, the rest is very simple.
+Once you’ve boiled and peeled the eggs, cooked the grain, made the dressing, and grilled the salmon, the rest is very simple.
 I decided to add some sliced cucumber and mixed greens for some added veggie power.

 On top of my bed of greens, I placed one cup of dressed barley, as many Casteltravano olives as I felt like (a lot), about a 2 or 3 Tablespoons of Feta, sliced cucumbers, and one quartered boiled egg.
 I kept the salmon and the dressing on the side to keep my salad fresh in my Yeti Daytrip Lunch Bag before devouring it the next day!